liangzifei/MRH-Net/README.md

-# An ntroduction to MRH-Net
+# 1. An introduction to MRH-Net

 MRH-Net (for magnetic resonance histology-Net) is a tool developed to transform mouse brain magnetic resonance imaging (MRI) data into maps of specific cellular structures (e.g. axon and myelin).